HIV/AIDS Precautions - Workplace Concerns

 The Human Immunodeficiency Virus (HIV) is a virus that infects the immune system.
 Acquired Immune Deficiency Syndrome (AIDS) is the most advanced stage of the HIV infection.
 HIV causes the immune system to become vulnerable to other infections.
 There is presently no cure or vaccine for HIV.
-It takes, on average, 10 years for the initial HIV infection to progress to AIDS.
+It can take, on average, up to 10 years for the initial HIV infection to progress to AIDS without treatment.

 - by unprotected sexual intercourse with infected persons